10yard/dkafe/readme.md

 If you're not up for the challenge then it is possible to adjust things and have all machines unlocked and set to free play.
 Pauline will love it when you beat all the machines though.

 The frontend can be configured to launch other emulators and roms.

-### The DKAFE project includes:
- - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
- - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
- - A rom patcher that will automatically generate hacked roms from the many included patch files.
- - LUA scripts to interface MAME with the frontend.
- - Donkey Kong hacks made by me for use with the DKAFE frontend:
-   **DK Lava Panic**
-Jumpman must keep his cool and move quickly up platforms to avoid rising Lava.
-Try not to panic!
-   **DK Who and the Daleks**
-Jumpman has regenerated as the next Dr Who.
-Help him rescue his assistant from the clutches of Donkey Kong.
-The Daleks have destroyed her rocket ship and you're her only hope for escape.
-Use the Tardis to teleport Jumpman through dimensions in spacetime.
-   **DK Pies**, **DK Springy**, **DK Rivets** and **DK Barrels** These hacks contains only one stage,  all starting from level 1, and working up to the killscreen.

-### This project does not include:
- - Roms or information on how to obtain them.

 ## Automatically generated roms